 If you need any durable medical equipment, Part B can help you pay for it.
 Durable medical equipment includes items that your primary care physician prescribes to you to use at home, like wheelchairs, blood sugar monitors, or hospital beds.
 It must be:

 - Able to withstand repeated use, lasting for at least 3 years;

 - Generally, not useful to someone who isn’t ill or injured;

 In most cases, Medicare Part B enrollees will pay a standard premium.

 Unlike Medicare Part A, all enrollees must pay a monthly premium for Part B. If you receive Social Security or similar benefits, these premiums come out of your benefit payment.
 In most cases, Medicare enrollees will pay a standard premium.

 ● ● ●

-Thanks to Parts A and B, millions of seniors can afford the health services and supplies they need.
+The comprehensive benefits of Medicare Parts A and B can make Original Medicare a strong asset in helping beneficiaries afford health services and supplies.
 To learn more about what Original Medicare covers, visit Medicare.gov.
 For help navigating your Medicare options, contact a licensed sales agent using the Medicareful Plan Finder.